web3infra-foundation/campsite/README.md

 # Campsite

 This is an open source version of the [Campsite](https://www.campsite.com/) app.
-This codebase is available **as-is** and is not maintained by the Campsite team.
-We are not accepting pull requests or issues.
+This codebase is available **as-is** and is not actively maintained by the Campsite team.
+We will only consider pull requests and issues regarding self-hosting or critical fixes.
 The codebase is provided as a reference for those interested in learning how Campsite works.
 We welcome forks of this repository for use in non-commercial projects.

 ## Local dev setup